 When students are watching all the videos and doing well on assessments, Dr. Crawford praises them for that.
 If they’re not, he knows it’s crucial to reach out and interact with them one-on-one to help answer their questions.

 “Having the ability to actually see the viewing analytics for the videos can greatly help instructors determine who are high and low performers in the class,” explains Jennifer.
 Shawn explains the accountability helps everyone.
 “Early on in the class, students discover they have been ‘caught’ trying to click through the video.
 They realize they’re going to have to do the work.
 The analytics helps everyone do a little bit better.”

-Seeing results – engaging students in online learning
+Seeing results – how to engage students in online courses

 “We’ve found that constant student contact helps drive student success in courses,” said Jennifer.
 “If students know that the instructors know them by name, they know whether they’re logging in or not, they know if they’re reviewing material that they’re supposed to – all this creates a sense of accountability for students.
 They become more aware of the instructor presence.
 They’re encouraged to be more prompt on things like turning in their work, and more engaged when having discussions with their classmates.”